Paxion: Patching Action Knowledge in Video-Language Foundation Models: Acknowledgements

 \section{Acknowledgements}

-This research is based upon work supported in part by U.S. DARPA AIDA Program No. FA8750-18-2-0014 and U.S. DARPA KAIROS Program Nos.
-FA8750-19-2-1004.
+This research is based upon work supported by U.S. DARPA ECOLE Program No. \#HR00112390060 and U.S. DARPA KAIROS Program No. FA8750-19-2-1004.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.

 {

 }